The Dance of the Twisted Bull: Reception

 The collection was generally well-received by British critics, who appreciated its more commercial designs.
 Despite the low-key presentation, journalist Hilary Alexander called it a "powerful and passionate show".
 John Davidson of The Glasgow Herald called the collection "truly polished" and agreed with McQueen's decision to forgo theatrics for the show, although he found the sexuality excessive.
-An unbylined style brief in The Guardian criticized the appearance of drop crotch pants in the collection, which they wrote were "not a nice look".
-The staff writer at Vogue España noted that the influence was a series of Spanish cultural clichés, but called the collection a "perfect adaptation" to his brand's new home at Gucci.
+An unbylined style brief in The Guardian criticised the appearance of drop crotch pants in the collection, describing them as "not a nice look".
+The staff writer at Vogue España noted that the influence was a series of Spanish cultural clichés but called the collection a "perfect adaptation" to his brand's new home at Gucci.

 American critics were less impressed, particularly with the dressmaking.
 Writing for The New York Times, Cathy Horyn called the show "overwrought" and dismissed the style of the dresses as being like a "rigid satin party skirt of the 1950s genre".
-American fashion editor Robin Givhan found the tailoring excellent, but found the "dressmaking flourishes were too showy and indulgent".
+American fashion editor Robin Givhan found the tailoring excellent but found the "dressmaking flourishes were too showy and indulgent".

 Critics called out Look 33, the spear-pierced dress, as the most significant look from the collection.
-American journalist Dana Thomas wrote that it was the collection's "the most poignant look".
+American journalist Dana Thomas wrote that it was the collection's "most poignant look".
 Journalist Jess Cartner-Morley called it one of McQueen's "classic show pieces".
 Rebecca Lowthorpe of The Independent agreed, also calling out Look 14 for having a skirt which appeared to be made "entirely out of Spanish fans".
-On the other hand, Davidson criticized the spear dress as "masochistic tromp l'oeil nonsense".
+On the other hand, Davidson criticised the spear dress as "masochistic tromp l'oeil nonsense".

+Retrospective consensus is mostly positive towards Twisted Bull.
+Judith Watt found it "on trend" and a "sharp, contemporary take on sportswear".
+In the Little Book of Alexander McQueen, Karen Homer wrote that Twisted Bull was a "solid collection for a designer whose label had recently undergone big changes".